-Sabrina is from Australia and started a Master in Management (MIM) at London Business School in 2016.
+Sabrina is from Australia and started a Masters in Management (MIM) at London Business School in 2016.
 In her blog, she describes why she decided on this programme, the admissions process and her first impressions of London Business School.

 I just started the Masters in Management (MiM) programme at London Business School (LBS).
 I’ve been in London for exactly two months.
 What can I say?
 Things have flown by so quickly and I’m sure you will see more blog posts from me throughout the year.
 I just want to point out to any prospective students reading this blog post that I was in your shoes a few months ago reading all these blogs, thinking I’ll never be at LBS and thinking I’m not good enough for it.
 The reality is, that is simply not true.
 I surprised myself by getting an offer followed by a scholarship a few days later and then a top-up scholarship.
 So do not lose hope, make sure you apply when you can.